sshaaf/sshaaf.github.io/content/post/2023-09-08-install-keycloak-operator-kubernetes-basic-tutorial.md

 Let's get cracking on installing a basic keycloak instance backed by a PostgreSQL database.

 So heres the plan
- - Install Operator on OpenShift cluster (a distribution of Kubernetes by Red Hat)
+ - Install Operator on [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) cluster (a distribution of Kubernetes by Red Hat)
  - Install database for the Keycloak backend.
  - Create SSL certificate for use with keycloak backend.
  - Install the first Keycloak instance.
- - Test with a basic Java Script client.
+ - Importing a realm

 ### Installing the Operator